-In the current investigation, there were highly significant (p<0.05) differences were exist among the responses to diverse surface sterilizing, and antifungal agents.
-The data presented in Table 1 exhibited that for nodal segments a noteworthy reduction in microbial contamination was recorded when nodal segments were treated with a combination of carbendazim + HgCl2 (2.0% + 0.10%) for 10 + 15 min correspondingly, ensuing in survival rate (61.65%) as bacterial contamination was detected after 5-6 days of inoculation.
-Fungal contamination was controlled using 0.2 per cent carbendazim as earlier suggested by Singh et al. (2012) and Kumar et al. (2018).
+In the current investigation, highly significant (p < 0.05) differences existed among the responses to diverse surface sterilizing and antifungal agents.
+The data presented in Table 1 exhibited that for nodal segments, a noteworthy reduction in microbial contamination was recorded when nodal segments were treated with a combination of carbendazim + HgCl2 (2.0% + 0.10%) for 10 + 15 min, correspondingly, resulting in a survival rate (61.65%) as bacterial contamination was detected after 5-6 days of inoculation.
+Fungal contamination was controlled using 0.2% carbendazim, as previously suggested by Singh et al. (2012) and Kumar et al. (2018).
 According to Wei et al. (2015), treatment of explants with 0.1% HgCl2 for a shorter period of time increased the explants' survival rate and bud break frequency.
-Kumar et al. (2018) also found that sterilization of the nodal segments of D. asper with 0.1% HgCl2 in combination with 0.2 per cent carbendazim increased the chances of aseptic culture establishment.
-Waikhom and Louis (2014) also found that treatment with 0.1 percent HgCl2 for long duration was proved the best for sterilization of explants.
-The amount of bacterial and fungal contamination in D. strictus reduced when treatment duration was extended while maintaining the similar HgCl2 concentration (Devi et al., 2012).
+Kumar et al. (2018) also found that sterilization of the nodal segments of D. asper with 0.1% HgCl2, in combination with 0.2% carbendazim, increased the chances of aseptic culture establishment.
+Waikhom and Louis (2014) also found that treatment with 0.1 percent HgCl2 for a long duration proved the best for the sterilization of explants.
+The amount of bacterial and fungal contamination in D. strictus reduced when treatment duration was extended while maintaining a similar HgCl2 concentration (Devi et al., 2012).
 NaOCl was also proved operative with varying time intervals to control bacterial contamination in some cases as addressed by Jimenez et al. (2007).
-Several researchers have also been employed antiseptics such as savlon, tempol, streptomycin sulphate, gentamicin, cetavelon, etc. for the formation of a pure culture of bamboo (Anand & Brar, 2013; Sood et al., 2014) and fungicides such as tetracycline, bavistin, benomyl, mancozeb etc. (Anand & Brar, 2013).
+Several researchers have also employed antiseptics such as savlon, Tempol, streptomycin sulphate, gentamicin, cetavelon, etc., for the formation of a pure culture of bamboo (Anand & Brar, 2013; Sood et al., 2014) and fungicides such as tetracycline, bavistin, benomyl, mancozeb etc. (Anand & Brar, 2013).